 Tips

-The yeast dough has to rise for an hour!
+- The yeast dough needs to rise for an hour!